 4 Natural Brain Health Boosters

-As I enter my 60s, one of my biggest pet peeves only grows stronger—the myth that my brain is supposed to slow down as I age.
+As I’m getting older, one of my biggest pet peeves only grows stronger—the myth that my brain is supposed to slow down as I age.
 This notion of inevitable “senior moments” couldn’t be further from the truth.
 It’s not natural for my brain or yours to slow with age.
 How long you live is not relevant to your brain health, but how you live is.
 A lifetime of exposure to toxins, stress, unhealthy diet, and other threats will damage your brain as it will the rest of your body.
 But, like the rest of your body, your brain can get healthier with exercise and healthy living habits.

 I’d like to share with you my regimen for a fit, active, and healthy brain—a combination of activities and supplements that will produce noticeable results, nearly immediately.